 I believe it definitely does.
 There are a few exciting features that I will get into later in this article.
 With this being said, if you are a major synthesizer fan, I am also high on the Korg Minilogue XD and recommend checking it out as well.

 The VC-340 recently made it into my favorite synthesizers for live performance list that I have been adding to over the years.
 You can check all of these out at the link above.

 Behringer VC-340 Review

 I mentioned above how retro this synth looks, but I have to say it again.
 This is such a cool looking synth in my opinion.
-The build quality on this keyboard is great and because of that, it’s a little bit on the heavier end.
-This was very common back in the 80s.
+The build quality on the Behringer VC-340 is exactly what you would expect from a keyboard from the 80s, and that is heavy and durable.

 Note: The VC-340 is very similar to the old-school Roland’s, thousands of dollars cheaper.
 Take this into consideration when trying to decide on your next piece of gear.